JoseMGuerra/DIY-Installation/README.md

 This Website is the 1st out of five Personal Projects for the Code Institute's  Web Developer course with e-Commerce applications.
 It is built merely using HTML5 and CSS.
-The last update to this file was: **June 3, 2022**
+The last update to this file was: **June 5, 2022**

-This website is a guide to the installation of artificial grass and it's purpose is to help to clear some doubts about the  necessary steps to successfully undertake this DIY project.
-I made use of  the information contained here myself when I took the challenge of doing my own garden without previous experience. (photos of my own project will be posted).
+This website is a guide to the installation of artificial grass and it's purpose is to help to clear doubts about the  necessary steps to successfully undertake this DIY project.
+I made used of  the information contained here myself when I took the challenge of doing my very own garden without previous experience. (photos of my own project are included).

 ## Target user